hongzhonglu/vivarium/README.md

 new ones begin.
 But to debug an agent, see the "One Agent Per Terminal Tab" instructions, above.

-Shepherd uses Clojure, which can be set up with [Leiningen](https://leiningen.org)
+Shepherd uses Clojure, which can be set up using the `lein script` found in [Leiningen](https://leiningen.org)

 With Clojure working, open a terminal tab and run shepherd with: